Stamaril Yellow Fever Vaccine Description

 April 23, 2020 - There is an outbreak of yellow fever in the Southern Nations Nationalities and Peoples Region of Ethiopia.

 April 20, 2020 - A large, ongoing outbreak of yellow fever in Nigeria began in September 2017.
 The outbreak is now spread throughout the country.
 The Nigerian Ministry of Health has reported the disease in all 36 states and the Federal Capital Territory.

 March 1, 2020 - The Ethiopia Public Health Institute has reported an outbreak of yellow fever in the Southern Nations Nationalities and Peoples Region of Ethiopia.

 January 23, 2020 - Travel Vaccines Promote Public Health.

-May 8, 2019 – A new, long-term study found no evidence that a Yellow Fever virus vaccination in dengue-endemic areas increased the risk of Severe Dengue Fever.
+May 8, 2019 – A new, long-term study found no evidence that a Yellow Fever virus vaccination in dengue-endemic areas increased Severe Dengue Fever's risk.

 May 2, 2019 – A new state-of-the-art Yellow Fever Vaccine production facility in the USA has been licensed by the Food & Drug Administration.